RinaldoBenaccetta/isidom/readme.md

 // Total : 56 characters.
 ```

-For two occurences of $jsBackgroundColor, that make 47 characters with constant V.S.
-56 characters without constant.
-That become interesting.
+For two occurences of $jsBackgroundColor, that make 47 characters with constant vs. 56 characters without constant.
+That becomes interesting.
 And that will become more and more interesting with more occurences.
-(59 characters V.S.
-84 for three occurences, 71 V.S.
-112 for four occurences, ...).
+(59 characters vs. 84 for three occurences, 71 vs. 112 for four occurences, ...).

 ### Common values